jmcmeen/jnmcmeen/README.md

 ### b33p
 Hello!
-I am a software engineer, data scientist, and Assistant Professor in the Department of Computer and Information Sciences at Northeast State Community College.
+I am a software engineer, data scientist, and Instructor of Computer Science / AI at Western Governors University.
 My research focuses on applications of acoustic analysis and machine learning algorithms in ecological sciences.

 My GitHub repositories are primarly focused on teaching, but I plan to share more reasearch soon.